 What will our group do on our HopScotch break?

 There’s so much to do!
-As well as being able to enjoy the house and its grounds you might find yourself: taking the gondola up the Nevis Range; using the playroom in Ardvullin; visiting a chocolate factory; playing lots of games; riding bikes through the beautiful highland scenery (or learning to ride a bike if they have never cycled before); going on a boat ride to spot local sealife; horse-riding; playing on the most amazing beaches; visiting a climbing centre…the list goes on, and our project worker always makes sure there are plenty of incredible fun things to do, so you will have lots of new experiences.
+As well as being able to enjoy the house and its grounds you might find yourself: taking the gondola up the Nevis Range; using the playroom in Ardvullin; riding Segways; playing lots of games; riding bikes through the beautiful highland scenery (or learning to ride a bike if they have never cycled before); going on a boat ride to spot local sealife; horse-riding; using our new activity centre onsite: playing on the most amazing beaches; visiting a climbing centre…the list goes on, and our Activity Leader always makes sure there are plenty of incredible fun things to do, so you will have lots of new experiences.

 How will we travel to Ardvullin?